topkecleon/telegram-bot-bash/README.md

 * [Examples Dir](examples/README.md)

 ### Your really first bashbot in a nutshell

+Note for MacOS: you must install install a more current bash, see [Install Bashbot](doc/0_install.md)

 To install and run bashbot you need acess to a linux/unix/bsd command line.
 If you don't know how to get accces to a linux/unix/bsd like command line you should stop reading here :-(

 In addition you need a [Telegram client](https://telegram.org) and a mobile phone to [register an account](https://telegramguide.com/create-a-telegram-account/).